Unsolicited advice from a seasoned depressed person on how to manage the urge to unalive yourself.

 10) Make your bed your safe space.
 Let yourself sleep if you need to.
 I’ve definitely used my sheets to hold myself down until the big suicidal waves pass.

-Sometimes I’ll experience a depressive episode where it’s like a rapid fire of suicidal ideations on my brain for three days straight.
-Now, while not everyone is able to take time to themselves, if you are, please feel no shame over staying in bed as long as you need to.
+Sometimes I’ll experience a depressive episode where it’s like a rapid-fire of suicidal ideations on my brain for three days straight.
+Now, while not everyone is able to take time for themselves, if you are, please feel no shame over staying in bed as long as you need to.
 You are not being lazy.
 You are not being a waste of space.
 And you are not being unproductive and doing nothing.
 You are staying alive and holding on, and I am so SO proud of you.
 Visually, it may just look like lying in bed.
 But mentally, it can feel like moving oceans.

 Thank you for reading, thank you for being you, and thank you for staying alive.